Hands down, the BEST way to discover Scotland is by hiring a campervan.

 The typical age for renting a motorhome in Scotland is 25 and above.
 Many firms will rent to you if you are aged 21-24, but you may have to pay a young driver surcharge.
 You can get more details about this from your chosen rental provider.

 When in cities, it is best to stick to larger car parks with bays big enough for your vehicle.
-When out in the countryside, try to stick to properly marked roads and only wild camp in locations that are suitable.
+When out in the countryside, try to stick to properly marked roads and only wild camp in locations that are suitable and legal.
 Avoid places that you are likely to get stuck in if it rains heavily, or where you encroach on privately owned land.

 Now that you've got your campervan rental sorted, it’s time to start planning the rest of your Scotland road trip adventure!